What DPSC Actually Means for Your Bank

 • Incident reporting: any fraud above ₹1 lakh must be reported to RBI within 2–3 days (channel-specific timelines)

-The 10 Gaps RBI Inspectors Most Commonly Flag
+10 Gaps RBI Inspectors Most Commonly Flag

-1. No documented FRMF — IS Policy fraud sections don't satisfy the requirement for a standalone Board-approved framework
+1. No documented FRMF — IS Policy fraud sections don't satisfy the requirement for a standalone Board-approved framework covering all six payment channels.

-3. Insufficient device binding — Internet banking sessions not tied to device fingerprints; session tokens transferable
+3. Insufficient device binding — Internet banking sessions not tied to device fingerprints; session tokens transferable across devices.

-4. Missing certificate pinning — Mobile API calls vulnerable to MITM; found in older app codebases
+4. Missing certificate pinning — Mobile API calls vulnerable to MITM; found in older app codebases where SSL validation was bypassed for compatibility.

-8. No quarterly phishing simulation evidence — DPSC requires evidence of anti-phishing control testing
+8. No quarterly phishing simulation evidence — DPSC requires evidence of anti-phishing control testing each quarter; a policy stating that testing happens is insufficient.

 Building Your DPSC Compliance Evidence Pack

-• Policy document (Board-approved, version-dated)
+• Policy document (Board-approved, version-dated, reviewed within 12 months)

 • Testing evidence (penetration test reports for internet/mobile banking — annual minimum)